ChristinaXT/BabyGuide/README.md

 3. Make sure to run 'bundle install' to install all required gem dependencies
 4. Run 'rake db:migrate'
 5. Run 'rails s' and navigate to the localhost port displayed in your terminal.
-6. In your browser, navigate to localhost:3000.
-7. Locally, you can visit: https://localhost:3000
+6. Locally, you can visit: https://localhost:3000

 First you will create an account or login if you already have one.
 You can create account through Facebook if you like.